 I practically live off macchiato mugs and all things related to coffee.
 It’s what keeps me up writing articles when I should be sleeping… Being raised in a coffee-loving country, Brazil, had a little to do with that.
 Anyway, besides caffeine, which plants don’t have any practical use for, let’s look at what is in coffee.

 In an article from Eleven Coffees, the author states that “on average, a single arabica coffee bean contains 1.9 milligrams of caffeine (1.2 – 1.5g of caffeine per 100g).
 A single robusta coffee bean has 2.9 milligrams of caffeine (2.2 – 2.7g of caffeine per 100g).
 A 250ml (8.5fl oz) cup of arabica filter coffee contains 100 milligrams of caffeine.”
-(SourceOpens in a new tab.)
+(Source)

 In essence, that means 2% of caffeine is present in the ground coffee.
 Yet I haven’t found one place that grinds pure coffee beans and uses that as a fertilizer, so I looked into how much caffeine was present after brewing.

 In an article by Coffee Chemistry, the author states that 90% of the caffeine is extracted in the first minute of brewing.
-(SourceOpens in a new tab.)
-That means there’s not much caffeine after brewing.
+(Source) That means there’s not much caffeine after brewing.
 That’s a real disappointment because I always heard otherwise.

 Caffeine doesn’t do much besides serve as an insect repellent since it is toxic to most orchid predators.
 Since caffeine was ruled out of the picture, let’s look at the other elements.